TensorNetwork/tensornetwork.org/src/diagrams.md

 which index is $i$ and which is $k$, but in practice this ambiguity is rarely a problem, or when it is, the labels can be notated.)

-## History and Other Resources
+## Other Resources

-Probably the first person to use tensor diagram notation was Roger Penrose.\cite{Penrose:1971} The notation as it is used in the tensor network literature is relatively informal and has quite a range of variation, but more formal specifications have been [proposed](https://en.wikipedia.org/wiki/Penrose_graphical_notation).
+The diagram notation used in the tensor network literature is relatively informal and has quite a range of variation, but more formal specifications have been [proposed](https://en.wikipedia.org/wiki/Penrose_graphical_notation).